hsuanchih/SmartTourismTaiwanDataProvider-iOS/README.md

 ## Usage
 ### Building the framework:
-* Build the framework from source in Xcode
+* Build the framework from source in Xcode & add the framework to your project

 ### Using the library:
 * Getting a reference to the data provider: